RMcDowra/RMcDowra/README.md

 ---
 🦇 🗺️ I'm from Decatur, Alabama

-🦇 🧠 Currently working on my degree as well as Security + certification
+🦇 🧠 Currently working on my BS in Information Technology as well as Security + certification

 ---